Posterior Tibial Tendonitis

 Posterior Tibial Tendon Dysfunction (PTTD) is a common condition that affects the foot and ankle, leading to pain and disability.

 This condition arises when the posterior tibial tendon, which supports the arch of the foot and helps in proper foot function, becomes inflamed or torn.
 Over time, the tendon may lose its strength and functionality, resulting in a flattened arch and progressive foot deformity.
-Our podiatrist can evaluate you in our Clermont or Leesburg offices, getting an accurate diagnosis is the first step to getting better.
+Our podiatrist can evaluate you in our Podiatry Clermont or Leesburg offices, getting an accurate diagnosis is the first step to getting better.

 Symptoms of Posterior Tibial Tendonitis